 Particular interest for many may be the coming out of three prominent Mormons in 1919, by way of the official Mormon church publication, Children’s Friend.
 These prominent leaders included Evan Stevens, director of the Mormon Tabernacle Choir, Louie B. Felt and May Anderson who each served consecutively as general primary presidents, the auxiliary organization for children through age eleven.

 Same-Sex Dynamics among Nineteenth-Century Americans is destined to be a landmark book in the process of Lesbians and Gay Men reclaiming their history in the heartland of America.
 The book should be available the last of May or first of June in most bookstores, especially those with a Lesbian/Gay section.
 Of course one can always order it from one’s favorite Deseret Bookstore branch, while holding ones lover’s hand, bedecked in Gay Pride paraphernalia.

-D. Michael Quinn is an independent scholar and free lance writer, is the prize-winning author of books including Early Mormonism and the Magic World View, Mormon Hierarchy: Origins of Power, and Mormon Hierarchy: Extensions of Power.
+D. Michael Quinn is an independent scholar and free lance writer, is the prize-winning author of books including Early Mormonism and the Magic World View, Mormon Hierarchy: Origins of Power, e Mormon Hierarchy: Extensions of Power.
 He resigned as a professor of history and director of the graduate program at Brigham Young University in 1988 to continue his studies of Mormon and American history.